 Pickled: A Fermented Trail

 Not only has the process of fermentation been used for centuries as a preservation technique, but it's also known that some fermented foods are richer in nutrient content.
 And the only thing better than the health benefits is the taste.
-Fermented foods have become the go-to way to cut creamy or fatty food with acidity.
+Fermented foods have become the go-to way to cut creamy or fatty foods with acidity.
 Additionally, fermentation has given us some of PA's most famous offerings, including hard cider, wine, beer, and kombucha.

 Although no Cumberland Valley location made the state's Pickle Trail, locally-made jarred pickles can be found at several farmers' markets and roadside stands, including Farmers on the Square.
 And celebrate all things pickle at the annual Picklefest, held in nearby Dillsburg each May.